SiddheshKukade/dart-demo-tutorial/README.md

     - use `dart run ` command
       -  the code goes to the dart vm but dart VM can only run kernel binaries `(.dill files)` [contains serialed kernal abstract syntax as well as kernel AST] kernel AST is based on intermediatery language such as dart
 2. from Snapshots (jit, aot or kernel snapshots)
+3. to see the corresponding kernel file :
+  `dart compile kernel .\bin\first.dill`